jbiers/bridge2kindle/README.md

 ### 📚 Learned
 ---
-- Creating routes for a server with Express.
+- Scheduling tasks with Crontab.
-- How to implement Middlewares.
+- Watch for events with inotifywait and incron.
-- How to use Insomnia to test routes.
+- Send emails with Nodemailer.
-- Generating unique keys with uuid.
+- Linux troubleshooting.
-- HTTP methods: Get, Post, Delete, Put, Patch.
+- Bash scripting.

 ### 👩 Author
 ---